ExcelliumSA/WebConfigurationAuditor/Architecture.md

 - Focus on code easy to read, understand and maintain.
 - Keep the content of each file coherent with the purpose of the file (ex: no analysis in the report module).
 - [Naming convention used](https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html).
+- In case of no result for a list then return a empty list instead of `None`.

 # Rules configuration convention